Mr-X-01/Pomegranate-Bomber/README.md

 We are not responsible for what you do with this utility.<br>
 # How to install?
 <b>Follow the instructions...</b><br>
-• If you have Android - download <a href="https://play.google.com/store/apps/details?id=com.termux&hl=ru">Termux from GooglePlay</a> and open it and write the commands below:<br>
+• If you have Android - download <a href="https://play.google.com/store/apps/details?id=com.termux&hl=ru">Termux from Google Play</a> and open it and write the commands below:<br>
 • <code>apt update</code><br>
 • <code>apt upgrade</code><br>
 • <code>apt install git</code><br>